“The support I receive is reliable, punctual and flexible.”

 To be passionate and innovative about the provision of quality support solutions for disabled and dyslexic people.

 National specialist disability service provider that provides a one-stop shop and point of contact for disabled people, ensuring independence in education and the workplace.

 The Learning Support Centre provides a range of specialist disability support services that are tailored to the individual needs of our clients.

-Our services include: one to one specialist tuition, coaching, mentoring, notetaking, life skills, transcription services, assistive technology training, personal assistants and personal care.
+Our services include: one to one specialist tuition, coaching, mentoring, notetaking, transcription services, assistive technology training, personal assistants and personal care.

-Before we match a support worker with a client, a plan for the support and/or care is drawn up in consultation with the service user.
+Before we match a support worker with a client, a plan for the support and/or care is drawn up in consultation with the client.
 At this stage, clear expectations are outlined to ensure the support is delivered appropriately and expectations of the service are realistic.

-In October 2015, Laura was awarded Leicestershire Business Woman of the Year .
+In October 2015, Laura our Managing Director was awarded Leicestershire Business Woman of the Year .
 The Awards were sponsored by Costco and The University of Leicester

-- To deliver a bespoke, consistent quality service which responds to the changing needs of our service users
+- To deliver a bespoke, consistent quality service which responds to the changing needs of our clients

-- To provide support that respects our service user’s rights to independence, privacy and dignity, as well as enable them to make informed decisions
+- To provide support that respects our client’s rights to independence, privacy and dignity, as well as enable them to make informed decisions

-- To ensure fair treatment and equality for all, by treating service users and staff fairly and equitably in all our operations
+- To ensure fair treatment and equality for all, by treating clients and staff fairly and equitably in all our operations

 - To keep up to date with changes in the sector, ensuring appropriate procedures are in place to underpin and enhance the quality of services